 This persistent consumption sadly leads to the depopulation of African forests and also generates a continuous growth of orphans linked to the bushmeat trade.
 These little ones become the by-product of this despicable illegal trade: because they are too thin to be eaten, they are either sold as pets or abandoned in the villages where they become toys for the children.

 In addition to this, the trade in exotic species to be kept as pets threatens the survival of wild species, the welfare of the animals, and the health of humans and other animals.

 At every stage of the trade in exotic pets, the animals suffer, whether they have come from the wild or from a breeding facility.

 The capture of animals in the wild can deplete native populations by up to 70%, according to the EcoHealth Alliance, and threaten biodiversity.
 Crude and non-species-specific methods may be used to catch wild animals, which can damage the ecosystem and result in injuries or death for both target and non-target animals.
 It is said that, for instance, for every chimpanzee kept as a pet or in a zoo, another ten die in capture or trade conditions.

-*habitat destruction: humans are encroaching on the chimpanzees’ natural habitats (continual rise of human population means an increasing demand for land for living and for agricultuer) thus slashing and burning the forests chimpanzees live.
-Besides, logging (to expand agriculture and for economic gain), mining and oïl extraction represent serious threats too to Great Apes;
+Continual rise of human population means an increasing demand for land for living and for agriculture.
+This is how humans are encroaching on the natural habitat of so much wildlife thus slashing and burning any piece of forest that is left and where wild creatures live.
+Besides, logging (to expand agriculture and for economic gain), mining and oïl extraction represent serious threats too.

-*disease: humans and chimpanzees are so similar that diseases are easily transmissible between them.
+As for chimpanzees, they are so similar to humans that diseases are easily transmissible between them.
 This is called ‘zoonotic disease’; Ebola haemorrhagic fever is one of these zoonotic diseases which each know to have killed both humans and apes.